benbjurstrom/benbjurstrom.com/src/_posts/laravel-vapor-50mb-limit.md

 If you've hit the 50MB limit you might be considering using a Docker runtime as a potential solution.
 While this is a perfectly valid option, it comes with its own set of complexities and as you'll see may not be necessary for your application.

-## Reusable Vendors

-You might be thinking, "But what about Reusable Vendors?
-Doesn't that solve this problem?"
+## What about Reusable Vendors?

 Indeed, Laravel Vapor introduced the concept of [Reusable Vendors](https://blog.laravel.com/vapor-reusable-vendors) back in 2019 to help reduce the size of your deployment package by reusing common vendor dependencies.

-However, there's a crucial limitation - Reusable Vendors does not work with Amazon Linux 2 runtimes.
-And because Amazon Linux 1 is no longer maintained as of December 31, 2020, the [Vapor documentation](https://docs.vapor.build/1.0/projects/environments.html#runtime) recommends using Amazon Linux 2 runtimes (such as php-7.4:al2, php-8.0:al2, php-8.1:al2, php-8.2:al2, php-8.2:al2-arm).

-With Reusable Vendors no longer being a viable solution, here are four other strategies you can use to get your application size down:
+However, that functionality never worked with the Amazon Linux 2 runtimes and now seems to have been [officially deprecated](https://github.com/laravel/vapor-cli/blob/master/src/BuildProcess/ValidateManifest.php#L33).
+Given the depreciation of Reusable Vendors here are four alternatives that you can use to get your application size down:

-## 1. Configure your vapor.yml file to ignore unnecessary folders
+## 1. Configure your `vapor.yml` file to ignore unnecessary folders
 The vapor.yml file allows you to specify folders to ignore during the deployment.
 This is handy for excluding folders that are not needed in your vapor environment.
 As an example, in my application I add the following folders to my ignore array:
 ```yaml
         ignore: